Goychay District

 Goychay District (Göyçay rayonu) is one of the 66 districts of Azerbaijan.
-Located in the centre of the country, it belongs to Central Aran Economic Region.
+Located in the centre of the country, it belongs to the Central Aran Economic Region.
 The district borders the districts of Agdash, Qabala, Ismayilli, Kurdamir, and Ujar.
 Its capital and largest city is Goychay.
 As of 2020, the district had a population of 121,700.
-It is famous for its pomegranate growing industry, and for its pomegranate festival.
+It is famous for its pomegranate growing industry and for its pomegranate festival.

 Geography

-Goychay region is located in Shirvan valley, at the footsteps of Greater Caucasus mountain range.
+The Goychay region is located in the Shirvan valley, at the foothills of the Greater Caucasus mountain range.
 It stretches for about 25 km from north to south and 40 km from east to west, making up 726 km^{2} in total.
-The capital of the district Goychay lies on the 216th km of Baku-Qazakh Highway and 18 km away from Ujar railway station.
+The capital of the district Goychay lies on the 216th km of the Baku-Qazakh Highway and 18 km away from Ujar railway station.
 Geographically, the region is divided into mountainous terrain and lowlands.
-Bozdag Qaramaryam mountain range makes up the mountainous part.
-The distance between Goychay region and capital Baku is 226 km.
+The Bozdağ Qaramaryam mountain range makes up the mountainous part.
+The distance between the Goychay region and capital Baku is 226 km.
 The region consists of a city and 55 villages.
-The biggest populated settlements include Bığır, Ləkçılpaq, Çaxırlı and İncə villages.
+The biggest populated settlements include the Bığır, Ləkçılpaq, Çaxırlı and İncə villages.

-Goychay and Yukhari Shirvan rivers pass through the region which contributes to raw materials used for products used for construction.
+The Goychay and Yukhari Shirvan rivers pass through the region, which contributes to raw materials used for products used for construction.
 Goychay is rich with river rocks and soft sand, and the clay deposits found in the vicinity of Qarabaqqal village are used for brick production.

 Climate

-The geographical location of the region has been affected by the climate of the Goychay district as its territory is located in semi-desert and mountainous areas.
+The geographical location of the region has been affected by the climate of the Goychay district, as its territory is located in semi-desert and mountainous areas.
 Due to the above geographical conditions, the climate of the region has its own attributes.
-In the territory of the district, the dominant climate is the mild hot semi-arid and dry subtropical climate.
-This climate type is characterized by its mild and moisture winter and dry and warm summer.
-In the Goychay region, the climate can be classified into 2 categories; the first includes the territories located in the south part of Goychay, and the second is the climate of the villages located at the foot of the Greater Caucasus.
+In the territory of the district, the dominant climate is the mild, hot, semi-arid and dry subtropical climate.
+This climate type is characterized by its mild and moist winter and dry and warm summer.
+In the Goychay region, the climate can be classified into 2 categories: the first includes the territories located in the southern part of Goychay, and the second is the climate of the villages located at the foot of the Greater Caucasus.
 Because of moderate and humid air conditions in the north foothills (mountainous part) as well as in the eastern warmer part, the region has huge potential for agriculture.
-The rest of the region is cold in the winter and hot in the summer which requires the usage of irrigation.
+The rest of the region is cold in the winter and hot in the summer, which requires the usage of irrigation.